vcg-uvic/benchmark-orientation/README.md

 Two models are released in this repository.
 One trained with Edge-Foci keypoints and SIFT descriptors, and the other trained with SIFT keypoints and SIFT descriptors.
 The former corresponds to EF-SIFT+, EF-Daisy-star, EF-VGG-star in the paper, which gave best performance.
 The latter corresponds to SIFT+.

+Additionally, model trained with random rotation augmentations are provided as ef-sift-360 for convenience.
+This model should be used when severe rotations are expected.

 ## Directory Structure

 <pre>